+Planning a fun Sarasota family vacation?
 Florida’s gulf coast offers some of the best beaches in the US, especially in Sarasota.
-In addition to award-winning beaches, there are endless things to do for kids in Sarasota, making it a top family vacation destination.
+Be sure to include a few of these awesome fun family things to do in Sarasota with kids in your itinerary.

 From exploring the wonders of the deep to whimsical gardens, there is an adventure with your family’s name on it.
 This post is in partnership with Visit Sarasota.
 As always, opinions are my own.
 This page contains affiliate links.

+In addition to award-winning beaches, there are endless things to do for kids in Sarasota, making it a top family vacation destination.
 The thrills of finding seaside treasures paired with the calm ocean waves can make leaving the beach difficult.
-Kids and parents are often quite content with spending days on end enjoying the pristine beaches of Siesta Key and Lido Key.
+Kids and parents are often quite content with spending days on end enjoying the pristine beaches.

 That is why we have come up with the perfect one-day Sarasota itinerary that is full of family fun.
 We have hand-picked some of our favorite things to do with kids in Sarasota to give families an opportunity to experience some of the best things Sarasota has to offer while leaving plenty of time for beach relaxation.